rustfoundation/foundation.rust-lang.org/news/community-grants-program-awards-announcement-introducing-our-latest-project-grantees.md

 ### **Thank you to &nbsp;**[**<u>AWS</u>**](https://aws.amazon.com/)**, &nbsp;**[**<u>Huawei</u>**](https://www.huawei.com/us/)**, and &nbsp;**[**<u>Google</u>**](https://www.google.com/) **whose donations to the Community Grants Program in 2022 made these Project Grants possible.&nbsp;**

-If your organization is interested in providing support to the Rust language community, donating to the Community Grants Program is a wonderful way to do so.
+If your organization is interested in providing support to the Rust language community in 2023, donating to the Community Grants Program is a wonderful way to do so.
 You can inquire about supporting the program by emailing us at [<u>grants@rustfoundation.org</u>](mailto:grants@rustfoundation.org) year-round.
 We accept donations for the Community Grants Program in any amount.
 Learn more about the program [<u>here</u>](https://foundation.rust-lang.org/grants/).&nbsp;